awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-cloudwatch-monitoring.md

 ## Available metrics and dimensions<a name="available-cloudwatch-metrics"></a>

-When enabled, the Auto Scaling group metrics and dimensions that Amazon EC2 Auto Scaling sends to CloudWatch are listed below\.
+When group metrics are enabled, Amazon EC2 Auto Scaling sends the following metrics to CloudWatch\.

 **Note**
 CloudWatch group metrics are delivered on a best\-effort basis\.
 Data is not backfilled to fill gaps in group metric history in rare cases where CloudWatch is experiencing a service disruption\.